Nick Senzel Player Props: Reds vs. Cubs

 Nick Senzel At The Plate

-- Senzel has six doubles, four home runs and 13 walks while batting .254.
+- Senzel is batting .255 with six doubles, four home runs and 14 walks.

-- In 10.8% of his games this season, he has gone deep, and 2.6% of his trips to the plate.
+- He has hit a home run in 10.5% of his games this year, and 2.5% of his trips to the dish.

+- Senzel has driven in a run in 18 games this year (47.4%), including four games with more than one RBI (10.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.